projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-porting.rst

   Device Model's routines, and receives request from GVT module through the :ref:`MPT_interface`.

-  User space programs, such as ACRN-DM, communicate with ACRN-GT through the :ref:`sysfs_interface` by writing to sysfs node ``/sys/kernel/gvt/control/create_gvt_instance``.
+  User space programs, such as ACRN-DM, communicate with AcrnGT through the :ref:`sysfs_interface` by writing to sysfs node ``/sys/kernel/gvt/control/create_gvt_instance``.